 Believe it or not, there are still a small handful of Morristown restaurants I have not dined my way through.
 It’s not necessarily for lack of wanting to try them.
 It’s just that I’m always out to try the newest place on the block or settling with my regular favorites.
 Ming ii is (WAS) one of those restaurants I hadn’t checked off the list.

 Morristown has had some exciting new restaurant additions in the works for the past few months.
 Stirling Tavern is one of these endeavors!
 It took over the beloved David Todd’s space on South Street.
 I was a big fan of David Todd’s so they had a lot to live up to in my mind.
 Once I learned that the renowned Stirling Hotel would be taking over the reins I had high hoped for good things to come.
 (I haven’t been myself but have heard only great things!)

 My husband and I have been trying to meet my grandparents for a double date dinner for months now!
 We hadn’t seen them since our wedding and we had taken our big honeymoon trip and they had just returned from a long cross country excursion.
-We had so much to catch up on.
-We decided that there was no better way to talk about Paris than to eat in a true Parisian style restaurant.
+There was so much to catch up on.
+It was decided that there was no better way to talk about Paris than to eat in a true Parisian style restaurant.
 My grandparents were the ones who introduced me to the beautiful French city back when I was 12.
-So it was all very fitting.
+So going to Pascal and Sabine in Asbury Par, NJ was all very fitting.

 Last week I was invited in to try out a new gourmet burger restaurant.
 The place was Westfield’s newest restaurant scene addition, Butcher Block Burgers.
 After pre-viewing the menu online before my visit, I had those fun butterfly excitement feelings.
 It looked like Butcher Block was using a different take on their burgers.